-TEXT-S&P summary: VimpelCom Ltd.
+TEXT-S&P Summary: VimpelCom Ltd.

 2.5x-3.0x.
 We believe VimpelCom has the potential to strengthen its financial profile because it

 can generate meaningful positive free cash flows.
-However, this could be partly offset by
+However, this can be partly offset by volatile

-volatile credit ratios, depending on the resolution of the situation with the Algerian
+credit ratios, depending on the resolution of the situation in Algeria and fluctuations in

 We could lower the ratings if VimpelCom's consolidated adjusted debt leverage exceeded 3x